TannerPham/Python-For-Data-Analytics_Capstone-Project/README.md

 This project provided several general insights into the data job market in the SEA region for aspiring Data Analysts:

 - **Skill Demand and Salary Correlation**: There is no clear correlation between the demand for specific skills and the salaries these skills command.
-Advanced and specialized skills like `Spark` often lead to higher salaries but farily scarce in demand, while more common data analysis skills such as `Python`,`SQL`, `Excel`, `Tableau` are way more prevalent in job listings of the SEA region and the median salary is also really attractive considering the living standards in the SEA countries.
+Advanced and specialized skills like `Spark` often lead to higher salaries but fairly scarce in demand, while more common data analysis skills such as `Python`, `SQL`, `Excel`, `Tableau` are way more prevalent in job listings of the SEA region and the median salary is also really attractive considering the living standards in the SEA countries.

 - **Market Trends**: There are changing trends in demand of different data skills, highlighting the dynamic nature of the data job market in SEA countries.
 Keeping up with these trends is essential for career growth in this industry